An Efficient Augmented Lagrangian Method with Semismooth Newton Solver for Total Generalized Variation: Semismooth Newton method and Newton derivative

 \section{Semismooth Newton method and Newton derivative}

-In this section, we will look closely at the primal-dual semismooth Newton method and its delicate application to \eqref{eq:opti:pq} along with the ALM for the primal problem \eqref{eq:tgv_primal}. \begin{definition}[Newton differentiable and Newton Derivative \cite{KK}] $F: D \subset X \rightarrow Z$ is called Newton differentiable at $x$ if there exist an open neighborhood $N(x) \subset D$ and mapping $G: N(x)\rightarrow \mathcal{L}(X,Z)$ such that (Here the spaces $X$ and $Z$ are Banach spaces.)
+In this section, we will look closely at the primal-dual semismooth Newton method and its delicate application to \eqref{eq:opti:pq} along with the ALM for the primal problem \eqref{eq:tgv_primal}.
+For semismooth Newton methods, the Newton derivative is of critical importance.
+The following definition of Newton derivative is originally for Banach spaces \cite{KK}, which is also applicable for our finite-dimensional space cases. \begin{definition} [Newton differentiable and Newton Derivative \cite{KK}] $F: D \subset X \rightarrow Z$ is called Newton differentiable at $x$ if there exist an open neighborhood $N(x) \subset D$ and mapping $\mV: N(x)\rightarrow \mathcal{L}(X,Z)$ such that (Here the spaces $X$ and $Z$ are Banach spaces.)